List of White Collar characters: Kate Moreau

 Kate Moreau (Alexandra Daddario) was Neal's girlfriend.
 Her disappearance and murder were the primary story arc throughout the first and second seasons.
 Kate first met Neal while working for Vincent Adler.
 She began a relationship with Neal, who she believed was Nick Halden.
 Adler pulled a billion dollar Ponzi scheme and vanished, along with a lot of people's—including Neal and Kate's—money.
 Kate is later killed in a plane explosion, leaving Neal depressed and angry.
 It is later revealed that Vincent Adler was responsible for Kate's murder.

 Matthew Keller

 Matthew Keller (Ross McCall) is Neal's blue-collar counterpart and nemesis.
 Unlike Neal, he is willing to murder to make a score.
 At the end of "Countdown" he kidnaps Elizabeth to force Peter to help him steal the submarine treasure from Neal, making things personal between Peter and him.
 In "Checkmate" Keller says that Elizabeth will be returned to Peter if he, Neal, and Mozzie help him steal the treasure.
 During this episode, it is revealed that Neal and Keller used to be close friends.
 Keller even seems somewhat upset that Neal doesn't seem to want to remember the "good old days".
+In Season Six, it is revealed that Keller made a deal with Interpol; freedom in exchange for bringing down the gang of thieves known as the "Pink Panthers."
+At the end, Keller goes back on his deal and is killed by Peter.